-Dr. Jonathan Sackner-Bernstein most recently served as the Chief Medical Officer and VP, Clinical and Regulatory Affairs for Zidan Medical, focused on the development of a novel system for endobronchial tumor ablation.
-His expertise spans across medical product types (devices, drugs and biologics) as well as therapeutic areas.
-Prior to joining Zidan, Jonathan was a widely-sought consultant in FDA regulatory processes, as well as for clinical, operational, analytic and due-diligence expertise.
-He recently served as Chief Medical Officer and Executive Vice President of Clinical and Regulatory Affairs at ROX Medical and recently identified a novel candidate drug therapy for Parkinson's disease (Patent Pending).
+Dr. Jonathan Sackner-Bernstein's expertise spans across medical product types (devices, drugs and biologics) as well as therapeutic areas, honed by his experiences and leadership in academics, at the FDA and in working for DARPA.
+In addition to his consulting practice in all matters regulatory, operational and clinical, he recently served as the Chief Medical Officer and VP, Clinical and Regulatory Affairs for Zidan Medical, focused on the development of a novel system for endobronchial tumor ablation.
+He previously served as Chief Medical Officer and Executive Vice President of Clinical and Regulatory Affairs at ROX Medical and recently identified a novel candidate drug therapy for Parkinson's disease (Patent Pending).
+Sackner-Bernstein's experience includes running clinical and regulatory affairs for a complex Phase 2 autologous cell therapy development program.

 Highlights of Jonathan’s forensic skills include: identifying the efficacy signal in the Phase 2 trial of carvedilol for heart failure that reversed the sponsor’s disposition to cancel the program, identifying the means to successfully introduce carvedilol therapy in severe heart failure, unmasking the safety signal in nesiritide clinical trials that led to definitive study showing the drug to be ineffective and recognizing issues that deemed a hypertensive device as not being commercially viable prior to a $70MM+ investment.